 Intramuros is a city within a city.
-This section of town is walled off from the rest of the Manila.
+This section of town is walled off from the rest of Manila, Philippines.
 There’s more history here than meets the eye, especially in Fort Santiago, where major battles were fought in various wars over the past 500 years.

-Fort Santiago and the walled city of Intramuros
+Manila’s Fort Santiago and the Walled City of Intramuros

-During World War II, the Japanese invaded the Philippines, and the resulting battles destroyed almost all of the buildings within Intramuros, including Fort Santiago.
+During World War II, the Japanese invaded the Philippines.
+The resulting battles destroyed almost all of the buildings within Intramuros, including Fort Santiago.
 The fort was later restored and now welcomes tourists on a daily basis.

 Jose Rizal Museum and Shrine